Building and technical trade strategy

 Markets

-The total market for our current building and technical trade business in our market areas was some €32 billion in 2023.
+The total market for Kesko’s existing building and technical trade operations in our current market areas totalled approximately €31.6 billion in 2025 (€31.1 billion in 2024).

-Growth potential via acquisitions
+Growth potential in acquisitions

-Data based on Kesko’s estimates.
+Information based on Kesko’s estimates.

 K Group’s building and technical trade